 However, the story doesn't stop there.
 The chapel has been used by a hermit with leprosy, was said to be the shelter of infamous lovers Tristan and Iseult and then in the 15th century the chapel whose remains you see today was built and dedicated to St Michael, the Archangel.
 It is also a marker on the St Michael ley-line that is said to run all the way to Glastonbury Tor and therefore a site of extreme mystical power!

 Were those fleeting shadows the figures of people darting behind the boulders, or were the clouds just passing the sun?
 What were those wild cries?
 Could it be the wind through the solitary rock, or the despair of Jan Tregeagle (yes him again) being condemned to his fate having tried to hide in the chapel?
 There’s been all sorts of sightings here, from a murdered miner to its former hermit resident.
 With so much atmosphere and the ley-lines energy, it’s no wonder that your mind is playing tricks on you… or is it?

-For more Halloween Fun visit us at Sands Resort Hotel in Half Term and discover our spooky Maze, enjoy our Halloween party and tuck into a goulish dinner at Kids tea.
+For more Halloween Fun visit us at Sands Resort Hotel in Half Term and discover our spooky Maze, enjoy our Halloween arts & crafts and tuck into a goulish dinner at Kids tea.